d-krupke/cpsat-primer/README.md

 ### What happens in CP-SAT on solve?

-What actually happens when you execute `solver.Solve(model)`?
+What actually happens when you execute `solver.solve(model)`?

-1. The model is read.
+1. The model is read from its protobuf representation.
 2. The model is verified.
-3. Preprocessing (multiple iterations):
+3. Preprocessing (multiple iterations, you can control the number of iterations with `max_presolve_iterations`):
    1. Presolve (domain reduction) - Check
       [this video for SAT preprocessing](https://www.youtube.com/watch?v=ez9ArInp8w4),
       [this video for MaxSAT preprocessing](https://www.youtube.com/watch?v=xLg4hbM8ooM),